-- 1. The holder is authorised to undertake the listed activities specified in Section B above in accordance with and restricted to the Preferred Alternative, as described in the BAR dated 11 June 2020 on the site as described in Section C above. - 2.
-The Environmental Authorisation is valid for a period of five years from the date of issue, within which commencement must occur. - The development must be concluded within ten years from the date of commencement of the listed activities.
+1. The holder is authorised to undertake the listed activities specified in Section B above in accordance with and restricted to the Preferred Layout Alternative, as described in the BAR dated commencement must occur.

+1 October 2021 on the site as described in Section C above.

+2. The Environmental Authorisation is valid for a period of five years from the date of issue, within which listed activities.